 Remove from the heat and set aside.

-Add the meat mixture to a large mixing bowl, then add 3 tbsp of the tomato sauce and the flax eggs.
+Add the meat mixture to a large mixing bowl, then add 3 tablespoon of the tomato sauce and the flax eggs.
 Stir until the mixture is thick and sticky.

 Fill the cabbage leaves with the filling and roll them up.